mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 According to the Merriam-Webster dictionary, a priori is defined as "deductive" or "relating to or derived by reasoning from self-evident propositions".
 The author talks about a priori knowledge and how while knowledge _begins_ with experience, it doesn't _always_ necessarily come from experience.
-Basically, some experience triggers a thought, but then without additional experiences triggering additional thoughts, we think on our own.
-In other words, you don't need exhaustive experience to think continuously.
+In other words, one doesn't need exhaustive experience to think or discover knowledge continuously.

 > This a priori motorcycle has been built up in our minds over many years from enormous amount of sense data and it is constantly changing as new sense data comes in.

 We are continuously creating, screening and tweaking our mental models of our surroundings.
-While everyone's mental model of some object may differ slightly based on personal experiences, I think generally our mental models are similar or evolve to be relatively similar.

 While new experiences bring inspiration, they also bring bounds to our imagination.
 The way one experienced something may differ from the way someone else experienced the same exact thing and therefore, both individuals have slightly differing mental models of the same object.
 These diverse experiences and mental models,